-Since these teams would be travelling along the transmission line, they would preferably be staying on fly camps setup along the transmission corridor.
+Since these teams would travelling along the transmission line they would preferably be staying on fly camps setup along the transmission corridor transmission line alignment.
 However for storage on the material a laydown area would be constructed.
 The area would also be used for housing of labours.